1st Grade Curriculum

 In conjunction with the study of creation, students begin the year learning about the planets of our solar system.
 They work their way down to planet Earth, the seven continents, North America, and the United States, and they finally arrive at our amazing Sunshine State—Florida.
 During their study of indigenous animals, students learn about their unique characteristics and habitats.
-Each student picks a Florida animal to research and shares what they have learned by dressing up in costume and performing an animal monologue.
+Each student picks a Florida animal to research and shares what he or she has learned by dressing up in costume and performing an animal monologue.
 The students are then fascinated to learn about the indigenous Native Americans who lived in our state long before Europeans discovered it.
 They learn about the major tribes that inhabited this land hundreds of years before most of our ancestors.
 At the Florida Native Festival, the students create items, taste food, and play games similar to those of the early Florida natives.
 They take advantage of the chill in the January air to learn about and visit manatees at the warm springs of Blue Spring State Park.
 Students make manatees from clay in art class and then create habitats for their manatees.
 As they move through the history timeline, students learn about the first Europeans who found this beautiful land of flowers and then claimed it for Spain.
 Each explorer, some wise and good, some foolish and cruel, adds to the students’ fascination for their home state.
-Finally, as the year wraps up and thoughts drift to summer fun, they study, identify, and classify shells, the treasures of the ocean; and the students recall that they too are treasures and are as unique and wonderful as any pearl.
+Finally, as the year wraps up and thoughts drift to summer fun, they study, identify, and classify shells, the treasures of the ocean; students recall that they, too, are treasures and are as unique and wonderful as any pearl.

 Penmanship, Phonics, Spelling, Grammar, Reading, and Writing